|

 - Philosophy of mind

-- Probes consciousness, cognitive phenomena, and free will.
+- Probes consciousness, cognitive conditions, and free will.

 - Political philosophy